Casio VZ-10M: A Practical Manual for Sound Designers

 3. Stage 2: Time fast-medium (15–25); Level 0

-4. Set stage count to 2; mark Stage 1 as sustain (effectively makes it a one-shot decay)
+4. Navigate to Stage 1 → press [INTERNAL/SUSTAIN] to mark SS (effectively makes it a one-shot decay)

 1. Press [M2] → Function 1-3 → press [MENU 1] → press [DISPLAY]